zyang1007/chuwa0808/README.md

 3. **Controller layer**: add `@Valid` annotation before every `@RequestBody` annotation - check if the input is valid(satisfy the constraints);

-4. **Exception layer**(error handling): add new exception-handle-method into the `GlobalExceptionHandler` class.
+**2. Exception/error handling**: add new exception-handle-method into the `GlobalExceptionHandler` class.
 **Anotations:**
-`@ExceptionHandler`:
+`@ExceptionHandler`: method Level; used to handle the specific exceptions and sending the custom responses to the client.

-- Method Level;
+`@ControllerAdvice`: class level; to handle the exceptions globally.

-- used to handle the specific exceptions and sending the custom responses to the client.
+**Steps:**

-`@ControllerAdvice`:
+1. Create ErrorDetails Class;
-- Class level;
+2. Create GlobalExceptionHandler Class;
-- to handle the exceptions globally.
+3. Test using Postman Client.